 So as the “Broker of Record”, the factor paid Martha a commission each and every month.
 Her first checks were small, just $60 – $75 per month.
 But as Pressure Wash Co’s business and volume of monthly factoring grew, so did Martha’s commission checks.
 In fact, they grew to the point that she was earning between $500 and $700 each and every month in factoring broker commissions.
 So how much did Martha earn overall on this single referral?
 Pressure Wash Co. utilized the services of the factor for over 7 years as the business grew and grew.
 And Martha’s total factoring broker commissions earned over the 7 year period totaled over $42,000!
 This is why industry consultants refer to factoring commissions as “near-legendary”.
 The ability to earn commission income month after month, year after year, for a single referral is one of the many reasons home-business entrepreneurs are attracted to the profession of “factoring broker”.

 So was Martha a success as a factoring broker?
 If you were to ask her, the answer would be…”absolutely”.
 You see, as an avid fisherman, Martha used her factoring broker commissions to buy a fishing boat.
 As a factoring broker, this turned out to be her only goal.
 She never marketed for additional business, she had no website.
 She didn’t network.
 She turned in no new business.
 But she met her goal which was a boat!
 The question is, how much additional business could Martha have done, located right in a bank, if she focused on simply referring the bank’s turndowns to the factor.
 What if she joined some business organizations and began actively networking.
 Surely, the $42,000 earned from a single referred account would have just been the start.
 So you see, the answer to the question of “Can I do this business”, is very much dependent upon your goals and the amount of work you invest in reaching them.

 Want to comment on this article?
-Log into the Community Chatter Forum on the Campus Forums and create a new post.
+Log into the new IACFB LinkedIn Group.